-The present work grows out of the thriving literature on methods of computer assisted proof for finite dimensional dynamical systems going back to the first proofs of the Feigenbaum conjectures \cite{MR759197,MR775044,MR883539,MR727816}, the first proofs of chaotic motions in the Lorenz equations \cite{MR1276767,MR1808460,MR1459392,MR1661345} and for Chua's circuit \cite{MR1453709}, as well as the computer assisted resolution of Smale's 14th problem \cite{MR1701385,MR1870856}.
-In particular, we build on the solid foundations of computer assisted proofs for studying equilibrium solutions of parabolic PDEs and their stability.
-A thorough review is a task beyond the scope of the present work and we refer the reader to the work of \cite{MR944817,MR1100582,MR1131109,MR1838755,MR2443030,MR2776917,MR3377562,MR2679365,MR2852213,MR3904424} for an introduction to the literature.
-We refer also to the book of \cite{MR3971222} and to the recent review article \cite{MR3444942}.
+The present work grows out of the thriving literature on methods of computer assisted proof in dynamical systems theory going back to the first proofs of the Feigenbaum conjectures \cite{MR759197,MR775044,MR883539,MR727816}, the first proofs of chaotic motions in the Lorenz equations \cite{MR1276767,MR1808460,MR1459392,MR1661345} and for Chua's circuit \cite{MR1453709}, and the computer assisted resolution of Smale's 14th problem \cite{MR1701385,MR1870856}.
+In particular, we build on the substantial literature on computer assisted proofs for studying the dynamics of parabolic PDEs.
+A thorough review of this literature beyond the scope of the present work, and we refer the reader to the work of \cite{MR944817,MR1100582,MR1131109,MR1838755,MR2443030, MR2776917,MR3377562,MR2679365,MR2852213,MR3904424}.
+See also the book of \cite{MR3971222}, and the review articles \cite{MR3990999,MR3444942,MR759197}

 A number of techniques for computer assisted proofs involving finite dimensional invariant manifolds have emerged from this literature.
 One family of methods for proving existence of unstable manifolds involves checking a number of geometric covering and cone conditions near the equilibrium in the same spirit as Fenichel theory \cite{zgliczy2009covering,capinski2011cone,capinski2015geometric}.
 Since time reversal is well defined for ODEs, equivalent bounds for stable manifolds follow as a trivial corollary.
 Applications of these methods to the study of stable manifolds for PDEs requires substantial modification and have -- to the best of our knowledge -- not yet appeared in the literature.
-We refer the interested reader to the recent work of \cite{danielKS_chaosProof} where, following \cite{MR1276767,MR1808460,MR1459392,MR1661345,MR1453709}, the authors bypass consideration of stable/unstable manifolds and provide a direct-computer assisted proof of the existence of a geometric horseshoe in the Kuramoto-Sivashinsky equation by studying covering relations in a Poincar\'e section.
+We refer the interested reader to the recent work of \cite{danielKS_chaosProof} where, following \cite{MR1276767,MR1808460,MR1459392,MR1661345,MR1453709}, the authors bypass consideration of stable/unstable manifolds and provide a direct computer assisted proof of the existence of a geometric horseshoe in the Kuramoto-Sivashinsky equation, by studying covering relations in a Poincar\'e section.